jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 The above displays a __Reference In__ parameter inside the call, whose direct value is used.

-If it is indirect value transfers, then the diagram does not show an assignment call.
+If it is indirect value transfers, then the diagram might not show an assignment call.

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.046.png)